tnhtnh/container-pipeline-sydney-summit-2025/aws-oidc-setup/README.md

 # aws-oidc-setup

-This provides example CloudFormation on how to initially set up an OIDC trust between the account and GitHub
+This provides example CloudFormation on how to initially set up an OIDC trust between an AWS account and GitHub Actions for CI/CD. **This is an example setup for the repo `tnhtnh/container-pipeline-sydney-summit-2025`.
+You should customize it for your own environment and security requirements.**

 ## GitHub Actions and OIDC trust